libp2p/js-libp2p-examples/chat/browser/README.md

 For the particular chapter you are doing, you will need to `cd` into the directory and execute `npm start` from there.
 This ensures that the libp2p code for that particular chapter is served up by the [parcel][parcel] bundler.

-For example, starting the lesson you will cd into the `01-Transports` directory and run `npm start`.
+For example, starting the Transports lesson you will cd into the [./01-Transports](./01-Transports) directory and run `npm start`.

 ```sh
 cd ./01-Transports